flifez/flifez.github.io/about.markdown

 1. The alert icon (`alert.png`) in warning templates (e.g. `/_include/construction_template.html`): image from Flaticon.com --
 <a href="https://www.flaticon.com/free-icons/warning" title="warning icons">Warning icons created by Freepik - Flaticon</a>.
+2. The "Thank you" above: Sofia Font from Google Fonts under **SIL Open Font License** (no attribution required).
 *(more to come)*

 ### Credits